forrestjgq/lsp/thread/pwpt/pthread.md

 That's why condition variables exist.
 A condition variable is a "signaling mechanism" associated with a mutex and by extension is also associated with the shared data protected by the mutex.
 Waiting on a condition variable atomically releases the associated mutex and waits until another thread signals (to wake one waiter) or broadcasts (to wake all waiters) the condition variable.
 The mutex must always be locked when you wait on a condition variable and, when a thread wakes up from a condition variable wait, it always resumes with the mutex locked.

-The shared data associated with a condition variable, for example, the queue "full" and "empty" conditions, are the predicates we talked about in [[Section 3.1](#3.1).](#3.1.)
+The shared data associated with a condition variable, for example, the queue "full" and "empty" conditions, are the predicates we talked about in [Section 3.1.](#3.1.)
 A condition variable is the mechanism your program uses to wait for a predicate to become true, and to communicate to other threads that it might be true.
 In other words, a condition variable allows threads using the queue to exchange information about the changes to the queue state.

 > Condition variables are for signaling, not for mutual exclusion.